-Kajol Opens Up About Her Rough Patch With Karan Johar, Equation With Aamir Khan, Karishma Kapoor
+Kajol Opens Up About Rough Patch With Karan Johar, Equation With Aamir Khan And Karisma Kapoor

-Kajol is an actress who is comfortable with doing movies at her own pace, not pressurized by opinions.
+Kajol is an actress who is comfortable with doing movies at her own pace, not pressured by opinions.
 After starring in Helicopter Eela last year, she is now gearing up for the release of her next movie, Tanhaji: The Unsung Warrior.

 In a recent interview, Kajol opened up about being viewed as an actress who makes a 'comeback' every time she works on a film.
 She further spoke about the friendships she shares with her contemporaries in the industry, and the rough patch she went through with her close friend, filmmaker Karan Johar.